Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 How to Use Muscovado Sugar

-• Alternate one cup brown sugar by one cup Muscovado sugar.
+• Alternate one cup brown sugar with one cup of Muscovado sugar.

 • Make sure you sift it out to avoid the clumping.